cs-tungthanh/doc-learn-everything/Network/HTTPS - TLS - SSL.md

 **SSL (Secure Socket Layer)** is a standard technology for establishing an **encrypted link** between a server and a client (browser).
 More specification: SSL is a security protocol that describes how algorithms should be used.
+**SSL** refers to secure Socket layer, used to encrypt connection **TLS** refers to Transport Layer security

+- Public SSL certificates are issued by CA
+	- is a task for Load Balancer
-**CAs:** Central Authentication Service is a single sign-on protocol for the web.
+**CA:** Central Authentication Service is a single sign-on protocol for the web.

 **How does it work?**
 - Step 1: Establish an SSL connection by using a process called **SSL Handshake**